-Invasive alien species is a living organism (animal or plant) that has been introduced by humans, either intentionally or unintentionally, outside its natural place of existence.
-It is called "invasive" as it adapts to its new environment while causing significant damage to the biodiversity or to the natural habitats.
-It is also sometimes called "invasive species".
+An invasive alien species is a living organism (animal or plant) that has been introduced by humans, either intentionally or unintentionally, outside its natural environment.
+It is called "invasive" as it adapts to its new environment while causing significant damage to the biodiversity or the ecosystem services that it provides.

-- From anchoring at the international level to implementation in Belgium
+- The division of the implementation in Belgium

 - Public awareness